Protecting Democracy from Armed Intimidation: A Guide for States

 Allison Anderman—Dec 15, 2021

-Building on that success, in 2022 Washington banned openly carried firearms in local government buildings where meetings or hearings are held, as well as all firearms at school board meetings.3 Colorado prohibited open carry around polling locations and places where elections are being conducted or votes tabulated.4 New York prohibited firearms in all government buildings, houses of worship, libraries, polling sites, and public demonstrations and rallies.5
+Building on that success, in 2022 Washington banned openly carried firearms in local government buildings where meetings or hearings are held, as well as all firearms at school board meetings.3 Colorado prohibited open carry around polling locations and places where elections are being conducted or votes tabulated.4 Washington also prohibited guns in ballot counting or voting centers and certain areas used to register voters.5 New York prohibited firearms in all government buildings, houses of worship, libraries, polling sites, and public demonstrations and rallies.6

 States also responded to the extraordinary threats of violence directed at election workers since the 2020 election.
-In 2022, three states—Colorado,6 Maine,7 and Oregon8—enacted legislation that would make it illegal to harass or intimidate election workers.
-Similar bills were introduced in Minnesota,9 New Mexico,10 Vermont,11 and Washington.12
+In 2022, three states—Colorado,7 Maine,8 and Oregon9—enacted legislation that would make it illegal to harass or intimidate election workers.
+Similar bills were introduced in Minnesota,10 New Mexico,11 Vermont,12 and Washington.13

 To protect Americans of all races, ethnicities, and identities who enjoy the liberties guaranteed to them by the Constitution, local and state legislators and officials must follow in the footsteps of these states and enact these policies and others.
 We offer the following recommendations for policies and practices to help ensure that all Americans can exercise their rights without the threat of violence.